 What does it mean to be a data-driven?
 In healthcare organizations, there’s seemingly a paradox when it comes to data.
 There’s too much in terms of sheer volume – too many silos, locales and redundancies – but also too little in terms of usable, real-time, reliable details to drive wiser business decisions and stronger security protocols.
 The same Goldilocks-type ranking also can apply to the forces that surround and facilitate data: talent, technology, security, processes.
 Is there too much?
 Not enough?
 Or is it just right?

-Scottsdale Institute (SI) and Cerner convened 56 participants from 36 organizations to discuss the steps, tools and techniques needed to become truly data driven.
-Prior to the roundtable, moderators from Cerner asked SI members how they rated their organizations, where they were headed, and how they plan to get there.
+Scottsdale Institute (SI) and Oracle Cerner convened 56 participants from 36 organizations to discuss the steps, tools and techniques needed to become truly data driven.
+Prior to the roundtable, moderators from Oracle Cerner asked SI members how they rated their organizations, where they were headed, and how they plan to get there.
 A robust discussion ensued around key elements (people, process and technology) and powerful impactors (culture, data literacy, hiring and data governance).
 They also discussed the steps toward: